zhangjh915/Simple-Neural-Nets-with-PyTorch/README.md

 The models.py includes three different models, including Softmax, two-layer NN and simple CNN image classifiers.
 The train.py trains one of the models with parameter specifying detailed settings.
 And the cifar10.py is used to download or verify the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) as the training dataset in this repository.

 ## Model Performance:
-The training and validation loss and validation accuracy curves are shown below for the three models.
+The training and validation loss and validation accuracy curves are shown below for the three models in 1 epoch.

 ![alt text](/images/softmax.png)